 Previously, Gerry served for three years as president of Boeing Japan, based in Tokyo.
 He was responsible for the development and implementation of the Boeing strategy in Japan, expanding the company’s local presence, identifying new business and partnership opportunities, and leading government affairs and corporate citizenship programs.

-Since joining the company in 2008, Gerry served in senior positions in the Law Department, including as vice president and general counsel for Boeing Commercial Airplanes and prior to that as chief counsel to Boeing’s network and space systems businesses.
+Since joining the company in 2008, Gerry has served in senior positions in the Law Department, including as vice president and general counsel for Boeing Commercial Airplanes, and prior to that as chief counsel to Boeing’s network and space systems business.

 Gerry came to Boeing following several senior positions in the U.S. Department of Justice and the White House.
 His service at the Department of Justice included roles as chief of staff to U.S. Attorney General Michael Mukasey, acting assistant attorney general supervising the department’s Office of Legal Policy, and a member of the leadership team that launched the department’s National Security Division, where he served as deputy assistant attorney general.

-Gerry earned a bachelor’s degree in political science and economics from Colgate University, an M.A. in political science from Yale University and a J.D. from Yale Law School.
-He has served as an adjunct professor of law at Georgetown University and the University of Washington School of Law; member of the board of directors of the Alliance for Education in Seattle; and chair of the industry advisory board for the University of Washington Law School’s Global Business Law initiative.
+Gerry earned a bachelor’s degree in political science and economics from Colgate University, a master’s degree in political science from Yale University and a Juris Doctor from Yale Law School.
+He has served as an adjunct professor of law at Georgetown University and the University of Washington School of Law.